LakhderAmine99/Tic-Tac-Toe/README.md

 # Play the game

-You can play the game here, `https://lakhderamine99.github.io/Tic-Tac-Toe/`[Play]
+You can play the game here, <a href="https://lakhderamine99.github.io/Tic-Tac-Toe/">Play</a>